DebbieGillespie/ansible_presentation/README.md

 As we worked, our systems grew.
 We had to handle communication between:

-- Ember Kiosk app<!-- .element: class="fragment" data-fragment-index="1"-->
+- Ember Kiosk app
-- Ember Signage app<!-- .element: class="fragment" data-fragment-index="2" -->
+- Ember Signage app
-- Rails for HTTP services<!-- .element: class="fragment" data-fragment-index="3" -->
+- Rails for HTTP services
-- PeopleSoft for names<!-- .element: class="fragment" data-fragment-index="4" -->
+- PeopleSoft for names
-- SalesForce for everything else<!-- .element: class="fragment" data-fragment-index="5" -->
+- SalesForce for everything else

 # Lesson 3: